XuehaiPan/nvitop/README.md

     if not logger.is_closed():
         logger.close()  # cleanup

-# Record metrics to the logger in background every 5 seconds.
+# Record metrics to the logger in the background every 5 seconds.
 # It will collect 5-second mean/min/max for each metric.
 collect_in_background(
     on_collect,